GitauHarrison/notes/linode/secure_domain_with_ssl.md

     - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     ```

-This is was a simulated renewal.
+This is a simulated renewal.
 To automate this renewal process, I will run a cronjob.
 I will open my crontab file using nano:

 ```python